-Many people consider getting a second dog, in the hopes that a new dog will help keep the first dog busy, and out of trouble.
-However, if our first dog is not well trained, it is more likely that our second dog will pick up on his bad habits.
+Many of us consider getting a second dog, in the hopes that she will help keep our existing dog busy and out of trouble.
+However, if our resident dog is not well trained, it is more likely that our new dog will pick up on his bad habits.

-I got my second dog one year after my first dog.
-I waited a year so that I had time to bond with my first dog (Shiba Inu Sephy) and properly train him.
-Only after I had solved most of Sephy’s behavioral issues, did I consider getting a second dog.
+I got Husky puppy Shania, one year after my first dog, Shiba Sephy.
+I waited a year so that I had time to bond with Sephy and properly train him.
+Only after I had solved most of his behavioral issues, did I consider getting another dog.

-One of the biggest challenges of getting a second or third dog is the process of introducing her to our existing pack, and getting everyone to accept her.
-Here, we consider how to successfully introduce a second dog into the home.
+One of the biggest challenges of getting a second or third dog, is the process of introducing her to our existing pack, and getting everyone to accept her.
+Here, we consider how to successfully introduce a new dog into our home.

 1. Meal Time Ritual

 Meal time is especially important in a multiple dog household.